 1. I just did not care about diet and fitness at a couple of times in my life.
 This point is the one I want to place the most emphasis on, I did not care.
-Now, how about that for being not only less than intelligent, but also pretty damn selfish too?
-This mindset is pretty damn stupid as, at some point, an unhealthy diet and sedentary lifestyle will jump up and pop you in the nose before you can even say ouch.
-You might get away with this for a period of time, but unhealthy eating and laziness will always, at some point, catch up with your ass.
+Now, how about that for being not only less than intelligent, but also pretty selfish too?
+This mindset is less than intelligent as, at some point, an unhealthy diet and sedentary lifestyle will jump up and pop you in the nose before you can even say ouch.
+You might get away with this for a period of time, but unhealthy eating and laziness will always, at some point, catch up with you.

 I guarantee this.
-Without fail, your health will begin taking a dump on you at some point.
+Without fail, your health will begin taking a nose dive on you at some point.
 For some, this may come later in life, but for many, they will become stoved up with old peoples issues and ailments far too prematurely.
-Look around yourself on any given day and you will see folks in their early forties who are obese, out of shape and too fucked up to be able to function at their full abilities as a human.
+Look around yourself on any given day and you will see folks in their early forties who are obese, out of shape to be able to function to their full capabilities as a human.
 Every day people become victims of their own poor lifestyles and then spend a good portion of time and a great deal of money on medical care which could otherwise be preventable.

-Not taking care of your own health is a fucking selfish attitude that is never going to be just about you.
+Not taking care of your own health is a naive, or even a selfish attitude, that is never going to be just about you.
 Your poor choices will always become the business of someone else when you cannot fully take care of yourself.
-If you are going to be selfish about your own health, you might begin looking now for the loved one who is going to have to pick up the broken pieces behind your ass.
+If you are going to be selfish about your own health, you might begin looking now for the loved one who is going to have to pick up the broken pieces behind you.